vcu-cmsc256-master/github-classroom-for-students/README.md

 This is a guide for students to setup Git and GitHub for use with GitHub Classroom.

 ### Steps for getting setup with GitHub
-1. Register for account on GitHub (https://github.com/) using your vcu email address.
+1. Register for account on GitHub (https://github.com/) using your VCU email address.
 We recommend using a username that incorporates your VCU eID.

 2. Install Git.